eddmann/eddmann.github.io/_posts/2020/2020-11-11-creating-a-react-based-chess-game-with-wasm-bots-in-typescript.md

 };
 ```

-So as to recount the games previous moves, I also provided the concept of a `History` listing.
+So as to recount the game's previous moves, I also provided the concept of a `History` listing.
 This includes all the previous moves in [Portable Game Notation](https://en.wikipedia.org/wiki/Portable_Game_Notation) (PGN) form.

 ```typescript